 5 steps to becoming your healthy weight

-Track your diet for three days before you start your program This is how you will find out where your current calorie consumption is.
+Track your diet for three days before you start your program; this is how you will find out what your current calorie consumption is.
 Record the number of calories, protein, carbohydrates, and fats for your foods recorded in your food diary.
-My favorite tool for finding out the details of each food is the use the USDA Nutrient Data Base.
+My favorite tool for finding out the details of each food is the USDA Nutrient Data Base.
 You can search online or download the USDA SR18 nutrient-finding program in to your computer or PDA.

 You may be surprised to find out that you are not eating as much food as you had previously thought.
-To find out how many calories you need to eat in order to gain weight, use a handy body calculator It will outline how many calories, carbs, fats, and proteins you need to eat a day.
-Your initial goal is to gain 1 -2 lb. a week.
+To find out how many calories you need to eat in order to gain weight, use a handy body calculator.
+It will outline how many calories, carbs, fats, and proteins you need to eat a day.
+Your initial goal is to gain 1 – 2 lbs. a week.

 2. Plan out your meals for the week.
-Similar to a body builder, it would be helpful if you keep track of what you eat, and how much carbs, proteins, fats, and calories were in your meal.
-To stay on track plan your meals and snacks so you don’t skip a meal.
+Similar to a body builder, it would be helpful if you keep track of what you eat, and how many carbs, proteins, fats, and calories were in your meal.
+To stay on track, plan your meals and snacks so you don’t skip a meal.
 If a week seems like too much, start with planning the day.
-Take the total number of calories you need to eat and divide it through out the day.
+Take the total number of calories you need to eat and divide it throughout the day.

 2 slices Ezekiel Toast

 1/4c whole organic milk

 1 scoop FertiliWhey protein powder